wbrueg/wbrueg.github.io/README.md

 ## Welcome to Winfried's Model Airplanes Web Page

-This web pages will not use cookies at all and keep your privacy untouched.
+This static web pages will just display a selection of my airplanes to get familiar with Github Pages.

-It just display a selection of my airplanes to get familiar with Github Pages.
+Below we find initial markdown references.

 ### Markdown